Assassination Classroom

 In North America, the manga has been licensed for English language release by Viz Media.
-The anime series has been licensed by Funimation.
+The anime series has been licensed by Crunchyroll, formerly known as Funimation.
 The series was obtained by Madman Entertainment for digital distribution in Australia and New Zealand.
-An original video animation (OVA) adaptation by Brain's Base was screened at the Jump Super Anime Tour from October to November 2013.
-This was followed by an anime television adaptation by Lerche, which aired on Fuji TV and its affiliate stations from January 2015 to June 2016.
+An original video animation (OVA) adaptation produced by Brain's Base was screened at the Jump Super Anime Tour from October to November 2013.
+This was followed by an anime television adaptation by Lerche, which aired on Fuji Television, BS Fuji and other stations from January 2015 to June 2016.
 A live action film adaptation was released in March 2015, and a sequel, titled Assassination Classroom: Graduation, was released in March 2016.

-As of September 2016, the Assassination Classroom manga had over 25 million copies in circulation.
+By October 2023, the Assassination Classroom manga had over 27 million copies in circulation.
 Both the anime and manga have been received positively.

 Plot

-Earth is left in jeopardy after an enormously powerful tentacled creature suddenly appears and destroys 70% of the Moon, leaving it in the shape of a crescent.
+Earth is left in disarray when all of a sudden, 70% of the Moon is obliterated, leaving it permanently in the shape of a crescent.
+Not long after, a yellow tentacled creature appears to claim responsibility for the phenomenon.
+He soon proves to be unable to be killed by the world governments due to his arsenal of superpowers including accelerated regeneration, visual cloning, near-impenetrable skin, and the ability to move and fly at Mach 20.
 The creature claims that within a year, he will destroy the planet next.
 However, he offers mankind a chance to avert this fate.